What size HVAC system do I need?

-- No unpleasant odors, soot or ashes
+- No unpleasant odors, soot, or ashes

 Oil Heating Systems

-- Produces the hottest flame, and heats home fastest with less fuel
+- Produces the hottest flame and heats home fastest with less fuel

-- Safe. the oil is not explosive, and inhalation of fuel oil fumes is not lethal
+- Safe.
+The oil is not explosive, and inhalation of fuel oil fumes is not lethal

-- Provide protection against carbon monoxide poisoning
+- Protect against carbon monoxide poisoning

-We are replacing our A/C unit, what advice can you give me?
+We are replacing our A/C unit.
+What advice can you give me?

 Replacing your system is a significant financial decision to make.
 So, choosing the correct contractor is essential.
 Narrow your options to a contractor to install the unit on quality and customer service merit.
 Not just on price.
 Also, remember when replacing a system to ensure the duct system you are connecting to is sealed tight with the correct amount of return air.
 Last, buy a unit that is appropriately sized for your home.
 You do not want a too-big unit that cannot adequately remove moisture from your home.
 You’ll be cold and humid in that situation.